LChen-2025/projects/README.md

-# projects
+# Projects

-Here are the projects that I created for either for school work or for leisure.
-The projects are:
+Here are some projects I developed, either as part of my academic work or for personal exploration:

 1. Option pricing estimate using Monte Carlo simulation method
 2. Corporate credit rating prediction using multi-class Support Vector Machines (SVM), Random Forest, and Neural Network